Healthy Incentives Program

 What is HIP?

 The Healthy Incentives Program, or HIP, can help you buy more locally grown fruits and vegetables.
 When you buy fruits and vegetables with SNAP at participating farmers’ markets, mobile markets, farm stands or Community Supported Agriculture (CSA) farm share programs, you will earn extra money on your SNAP/EBT card.
+If you have questions about HIP that are not covered below, or need assistance in another language, call the Project Bread Food Access Hotline at 800-645-8333.

 How does HIP work?